DamieFC/platypus-os-filesystem-drafts/README.md

 3. Adding CLIs.
 I want to have BASH, CROSH, and another one that I have somewhere in my mass of Google Drive folders.
 4. Adding programming languages.
 Need programming languages.
 ## WAIT!!!!
 This looks like the Linux/Unix filesystem!
 It's supposed to.
 I modeled it after the Linux/Unix filesystem.
 So can I go now?
-You told me to "WAIT!!!!" :) you did
+You told me to "WAIT!!!!", hey, you did hahahahahahahahahahahaha ok that's not funny
 ## Actually, no, the commands are all, BASH-y
 --uggghhh-- It was based on BASH.
 Now I'm going, and if you have a problem, stick it in issues, thanks!